uvarc/rc-learning/content/courses/cpp-introduction/variables.md

 ### Integers

 Integers are quantities with no fractional part.
 C++ supports _signed_ and _unsigned_ integers.
 Signed integers take on all values within the available range.
-Unsigned integers represent only nonnegative values.
+Unsigned integers represent only non-negative values.

 Signed integers are represented internally by a sign bit followed by a value in _binary_.
 Remember that computers _do not_ use base 10 internally.
 Unsigned integers omit the sign bit and use all the available bits for the value.